chandlerpl/New-BTGamepad/README.md

 # BTGamepad
-Emulate Bluetooth HID (Keyboard, Gamepad, ...)
-From linux BlueZ
+Emulate Bluetooth HID (Keyboard and Gamepad) From linux BlueZ

+## Currently broken

 ## Uses
 1) If you already have paired device.
 First unpair it <br/>